My Sister's Place opens with mission

 Services include helping victims get safely away from their abusers by offering a safe house to those in need of shelter.

-The center also offers advocacy for those who need to navigate through the court system.
+The center also offers advocacy for those who need to navigate the court system.

 “A lot of victims need to apply for a protective order,” King said.
 “In (North Carolina) there are special orders for domestic violence victims.
 They have a few more provisions in them and teeth in them than a regular restraining order.